March 19, 2020

 If you improperly reveal material inside information to another person, you can be held liable for the trading activities of your “tipee” and of any other person with whom the tipee shares the information.
 These penalties apply whether or not you benefit financially from the trades and whether or not you know or intended that another person would trade on the basis of the information revealed.
 In order to avoid even the appearance of impropriety, it is recommended that you refrain from providing advice or making recommendations regarding the purchase or sale of FHLBank System debt securities, whether or not you are then in possession of material nonpublic information.

 In addition, you must be especially alert to inquiries about the FHLB and the FHLBank System, which may be made by the financial press, investment analysts, trade analysts, member institutions or, depending on the situation, other System FHLBanks.
-All such communications on behalf of the Bank except such communication in the ordinary course of transacting FHLB business must be made through an appropriately designed officer under carefully controlled circumstances.
-Unless you are expressly authorized to the contrary, if you receive inquiries of this nature, you should decline comment and refer the inquirer to the Bank President or the Vice President, Corporate Secretary & Counsel.
+All such communications on behalf of the FHLB except such communication in the ordinary course of transacting FHLB business must be made through an appropriately designed officer under carefully controlled circumstances.
+Unless you are expressly authorized to the contrary, if you receive inquiries of this nature, you should decline comment and refer the inquirer to the FHLB President, Senior Vice President, General Counsel or the First Vice President, Corporate Secretary & Counsel.